HamishPayne/CODE-WORDS/Classroom/Week-03/readme.md

 | Novelling | algorithmically orders and spatially arranges fragments of media (design elements, text, video and sound) in 6-minute cycles. | http://novelling.newbinarypress.com/start.html |
 | What if i'm the bad guy | “what if im the bad guy” is an experimental augmented reality based on the stories of three US soldiers in Afghanistan | https://webyarns.com/howto/howto.html |

+## Processing
+This week I kept experimenting with Processing outside of class.
+I was able to figure out how to make a shape bounce off the walls of the canvas and also make object appear and dissapear through clicking the mouse.